 - Lakewood Care Center: This is a home located in Denver for adults who have physical disabilities and need a place to live where there are people who can care for them.
 Volunteers at Unity identify “Lakewood Friends” and bring them snacks, gifts, games, favorite foods, books, CDs, etc. Residents are much happier knowing someone cares, become more vocal and smile more.
 Unity conducts special events including “clothes swaps,” special music, bingo; and fulfills special needs such as cable TV.

 - Hesed House: This is Lincoln County’s homeless shelter.
 It can accommodate up to 36 individuals per night.
 Guests are provided a dinner meal, a safe place to sleep, and breakfast.
-It is open from fall through winter.
-Unity provides one meal a month during the months of operation.
+As of fall 2017, the house is open year-round.
+Unity provides one meal a month to residents.

 - East Lincoln Senior Meal: Unity is one of several churches that sponsors a luncheon for seniors in our community.
 The goal is to provide fellowship and local entertainment to encourage meeting new people and enjoy participating with others in the community.
 Unity members prepare and serve the lunch and provide the program of entertainment.